 The findings of the study showed that there are significant differences in fathering styles in terms of personality types in the Minang and Batak families.
 Similarly, the hypothesis that there are differences in fathering styles perceived from personality types in Minangkabau and Batak families is accepted.
-Ethnicity and personality types have been shown to interact each other in influencing fathering styles.
-There are differences in fathering styles of Minangkabau and Batak families both for fathers with introverted personality types and for fathers with extrovert personality types.
+Ethnicity and personality types have been shown to interact with each other in fathering styles. influencing There differences in fathering styles of Minangkabau and Batak families both for fathers with introverted personality types and for fathers with extrovert personality types.